v2.0.0 Django-modern-rpc

 About this website

 The source code of this website is available on GitHub.
+If you find any issue or have a suggestion, please open an issue on the project's repository.

 About django-modern-rpc